gemseo/gemseo/changelog/fragments/added.md

 - The hierarchy of the variables of a space is public, in the `gemseo.space.variable` package.
 Every kind of variable derives from the abstract `BaseVariable`, which defines a variable by a size and a data type; a variable is immutable and its fields are exactly what its kind takes as input, anything deriving from them being a read-only property.
-  The arrays a variable hands out, e.g. the bounds of a `ContinuousVariable` or the choices of a `DiscreteVariable`, are read-only views of what the variable stores: in-place mutation raises `ValueError: assignment destination is read-only`, the writeable flag cannot be re-enabled, and reassigning the shape, the strides or the data type of such an array, which NumPy allows on a read-only array, changes that array only.
+  The arrays a variable hands out, e.g. the bounds of a `RealVariable` or the choices of a `DiscreteVariable`, are read-only views of what the variable stores: in-place mutation raises `ValueError: assignment destination is read-only`, the writeable flag cannot be re-enabled, and reassigning the shape, the strides or the data type of such an array, which NumPy allows on a read-only array, changes that array only.
-  Two abstract classes place a kind in this hierarchy: `BaseDeterministicVariable`, whose variables take a value that a space can check and a driver can normalize, and `BaseNumericVariable`, whose components are numbers, hence ordered, hence bounded. `ContinuousVariable` and `IntegerVariable` derive from `BaseIntervalVariable`, whose domain is an interval defined by a size and bounds supplied by the caller; `DiscreteVariable` derives its size and its bounds from its choices; the `gemseo.space.variable.random.RandomVariable` of a `RandomSpace` derives its size, its type and its bounds from the settings of the probability distributions of its components.
+  Two abstract classes place a kind in this hierarchy: `BaseDeterministicVariable`, whose variables take a value that a space can check and a driver can normalize, and `BaseNumericVariable`, whose components are numbers, hence ordered, hence bounded. `RealVariable` and `IntegerVariable` derive from `BaseIntervalVariable`, whose domain is an interval defined by a size and bounds supplied by the caller; `DiscreteVariable` derives its size and its bounds from its choices; the `gemseo.space.variable.random.RandomVariable` of a `RandomSpace` derives its size, its type and its bounds from the settings of the probability distributions of its components.